Will Russia’s invasion affect gas prices in Wichita?

 “$4 per gallon, that is definitely a possibility for the national average by April or May,” De Haan said.

 The all-time record high for the national average is $4.10, which was set in 2008.
 De Haan said it is not out of the realm of possibility that that record is broken.
-It is unlikely, however, that the national average finds its way into the six or seven dollar per gallon mark.
+It is unlikely, however, that the national average finds its way into the $6 or $7 per gallon mark.

-“I do not expect anywhere, aside from California, to see anything remotely close to six dollars,” De Haan said.
-“Even in California, the six-dollar mark is not likely to be hit, in terms of an average, unless the situation in Russia worsens dramatically.”
+“I do not expect anywhere, aside from California, to see anything remotely close to $6,” De Haan said.
+“Even in California, the $6 mark is not likely to be hit, in terms of an average, unless the situation in Russia worsens dramatically.”

 Previous forecasts for the price of gasoline already saw prices increasing, but last night’s events have caused more problems.
 President Biden’s announcement of heavier sanctions could create a ripple effect.